prikhi/sleepanarchy/README.md

 This repo contains the Haskell backend API server & Purescript client used to serve [sleepanarchy.com](https://sleepanarchy.com).

-It is currently in active develop & not live on the website -
+It is currently in active development & not live on the website - the current website is dead due to the deprecation of Python 2.
+To view the old Python / Django / Mezzanien site, see the `0.1.0-mezzanine-last` tag.

 ## Develop